PARKBITS.COM

 mail.opost.com

 You can use IMAP or POP3 protocols.
 IMAP is recommended in order to take advantage of spam filtering and other optional features.
-You can specify a secure connection (SSL) if available in your email client.
+The advantage of POP3 is that new email is always downloaded to your computer, and you will be able to access it when offline.

 Email Outgoing Server: